โ‰ก Contents

 Bayesian Intuition

 What is a prior?
 How does a posterior emerge?
 How does MCMC sample?
-4 tools build genuine intuition — from qualitative updating through prior selection to analytical credible interval bands.
+5 tools build genuine intuition โ€” from the question "why Bayes at all?" through qualitative updating and prior selection to analytical credible interval bands.

 III